 Ice Skating at Whistler Olympic Plaza

-Whistler Olympic Plaza, in the heart of Whistler Village, transforms from a large green space to a winter wonderland with the sledding you can see above, and an outdoor skating rink full of twinkling, festive lights.
+Whistler Olympic Plaza, in the heart of Whistler Village, transforms from a large green space to a winter wonderland featuring an outdoor skating rink full of twinkling, festive lights.

 The rink opens in November and closes in late March (weather permitting).